The Psychedelic Experience – How to Prepare the Set & Setting

 The Importance of Set & Setting

-Ram Dass describes setting as “the physical environment for the experience” — the room the experience takes place, the objects in the room, and the sounds that are heard.
-He recommends creating a space that invokes healing energy — pictures, objects, and music that evoke the interconnectivity of life.
+Ram Dass described the setting as “the physical environment for the experience”.
+This is the room in which it takes place, the objects in the room, and the sounds that are heard.
+He advised creating a space that invokes healing energy.
+Such a space may incude pictures, objects, and music that evoke the connectedness of life.

-Set, on the other hand, refers to the setting of the mind — the interior environment.
-It focuses on setting intention itself — a process of internal preparation that requires time and purpose.
+Set, on the other hand, means the setting of the mind.
+This is the inner environment.
+It focuses on setting your intention — a process of inner preparation that calls for time and purpose.

-Rites of passage and ritual can be an effective means of setting intention.
-As Dass writes, “we could use more rites of passage, whether or not they involve psychedelics, because in a very deep way, young people are yearning for something — for a symbol, a marker stone, a mythic context — that acknowledges the significance and the sacredness of the passage they are making.”
+Rites of passage and ritual can be an effective way to set our intention.
+As Dass wrote, “we could use more rites of passage, whether or not they involve psychedelics, because in a very deep way, young people are yearning for something.”
+It could be “a symbol, a marker stone, a mythic context — that acknowledges the significance and the sacredness of the passage they are making.”